Skip to main content

 A woman and a man are talking at the counter of a library.
 On the left side of the image, a boy is sitting in a blue armchair reading a book.
 In the background, several bookshelves are filled with colorful books.

-When a university offers such a wide range of subjects and disciplines,
+Because Goethe University offers such a wide range of subjects and disciplines,

-it is called a comprehensive university.
+it is a comprehensive university.

 • And they are beneficial to society.